-If you are planning to make some changes to your home, then green is the way to go.
+If you are planning to make some changes to your home, then a green home is the way to go.
 And if not, then it is time to consider some green home improvement as it is more than just making your home more comfortable, it is an investment and here is why.

 1. LED lights